+SaskCentral's liquidity risk objectives and methodologies have not changed materially from December 31, 2023.
 In the normal course of business SaskCentral enters into contracts that give rise to commitments of future minimum payments which affect liquidity.

-The following table provides a summary of SaskCentral's primary future contractual funding commitments.
+Refer to note 15 and note 16 for SaskCentral's primary future contractual commitments relating to deposits and loans and notes payable.